rajprateek/GBAGame/README.md

 GBAGame
 =======

 Working GBA Game with winning/loosing conditions and collision detection.
-Developed as a project for a course. .
+Works on GBA game emulators on Android!